GCSEEconomics

 View mark scheme hint

-Discuss both positive and negative impacts, such as job creation and competition.
+Discuss both positive and negative impacts, including job creation and potential job losses.

 4 marks